by Mike Ratliff

 As Jesus agonized in Gethsemane in the hours prior to His trial, torture, and crucifixion, His disciples had a hard time staying awake.
 He went off by Himself to pray, but asked James, John and Peter to watch and pray.
 However, each time He came to them, He found them asleep.
 If we look closely at Mathew 26:41, Mark 14:38, and Luke 22:45-46, we will see the whole of our Lord’s caution to His disciples seems to have been, “Arise, watch and pray, that you enter not into temptation.”
 Our Lord knew that danger was near.
 He knew that His disciples would be scattered from Him when He was arrested.
 However, His concern seems to be on these men that they would not enter into temptation.
 Notice also that it is the flesh that is weak and it is the watching and praying that keeps them lined up with the spirit that they be one in spirit with Him.
 If they would do that then they would not enter into temptation.

 It seems that these men, who knew that Jesus would be betrayed because He had told them earlier in the evening, were more concerned with their comfort, their sleep, than for their Lord.
 It is as if they had forsaken all of their love toward Jesus in lieu of caring for themselves.
 They fall fast asleep.
 On the other hand Jesus knew what was going to happen.
 He knew that He would go to His death to die to pay the penalty for their sin.
 Of course, these men were not aware of that yet.
 They would soon, but before the crucifixion of our Lord, they did not understand.
 As we see in Gethsemane, however, their flesh controlled them.
-All men and women, no matter how noble, when left to themselves, will quickly appear to be far less-to be nothing.
+All men and women, no matter how noble, when left to themselves, will quickly appear to be far less than nothing.
 All of our strength is weakness, and all our wisdom folly.

 Peter proclaimed to our Lord that He would never deny Him.
-However, when Jesus asked, “So, could you not watch with me one hour?”
+However, when Jesus asked, “So, you men could not keep watch with Me for one hour?
 He could very easily have added, “Are you he, Peter, who but now boasts of your resolution never to forsake me?
 Is it likely that you should hold out when you cannot watch with me one hour?
 Is this your dying for me, to be dead in security, when I am dying for you?”
 Of course, we know that Peter’s boast was flesh bound and not in any way based on being one in Spirit with our Lord.
 It was a careless promise.
 Let us not look too harshly at Peter, however, because this same treachery lives and works in our own hearts.
 It bears fruit that we see every day.
 We make great promises to our Lord to obey Him, but quickly find ourselves in a pit of sin.